EN

 • to protect sensitive data;

-• to avoid unwanted overlaps between scopes;
+• to avoid unwanted overlap between scopes;

 Serious governance therefore requires distinguishing between:

-• read rights;
+• reading rights;

 • contribution rights;